mvh5/CourseDescriptions/README.md

 # CourseDescriptions
+Mobile application developed in Android Studio.
 Displays a menu of courses from the UW, and once the user click on a course, they are taken to another screen with a description of the selected course